Dieterbe/pixie/README.md

 * create a tmsu database (`~/.tmsu/default.db` must exist, you can do this by typing `tmsu files --all`)
 * go into the pixie directory
+* copy the template config directory to `~/.pixie`
-* update config.ini to point to the db and thumbnail directories, and to use your preferred image editor for edits (optional).
+* update `~/.pixie/config.ini` to point to the db and thumbnail directories, and to use your preferred image editor for edits (optional).
   Note that on Linux you probably already have a thumbnails dir from various desktop apps, it's best to use the existing one, that way multiple apps (incl pixie) can work with the same thumbnails.
 * configure keyboard shortcuts in partials/photos.html